Talpur dynasty

+that ruled the Sind State (present-day Sindh, Pakistan) after overthrowing the Kalhora dynasty in 1783 until British conquest of Sindh in 1843.
+A branch of the family continued to rule Khairpur, under British suzerainty and later as a Pakistani princely state, until 1955 when it was amalgamated into West Pakistan.

+For most of their rule, they were subordinate to the Khanate of Kalat and subject to the Durrani Empire, being forced to pay tribute to them.

 History

-The Talpurs were ethnically Baloch, and were descendants of Mir Sulaiman Kako Talpur, who had arrived in Sindh around 1680 from Balochistan.
+The Talpurs were ethnically Baloch people, and were descendants of Mir Sulaiman Kako Talpur, who had arrived in Sindh from Choti Bala in southern Punjab.
 The Talpurs had served the Kalhora dynasty until 1775, when the Kalhora ruler had ordered the assassination of the chief of the Talpur clan, Mir Bahram Khan, leading to a revolt among the Talpurs against the Kalhora crown.
-Mir Shahdad Khan Talpur, the great grandfather of the founder of the Talpur dynasty, was a Mughal bureaucrat, and established the city of Shahdadpur in 1713.
+Mir Shahdad Khan Talpur, the great-grandfather of the founder of the Talpur dynasty, was a Mughal bureaucrat and established the city of Shahdadpur in 1713.

 The Talpur dynasty was established in 1783 by Mir Fateh Ali Khan Talpur, who declared himself the first Rais, or ruler of Sindh, after defeating the Kalhoras at the Battle of Halani.
 Early Talpur rule was termed the First Chauyari, or "rule of four friends" - Mir Fateh along with his brothers Mir Ghulam, Mir Karam, and Mir Murad.
 The Talpur capital was declared to be Hyderabad, which had served as the capital of the overthrown Kalhoras.
 After his success, Fateh Ali Khan ruled from Hyderabad, while his nephew established a branch of the dynasty in Khairpur.
-Another relative, Mir Thara Khan, established the Mankani branch in southeast Sindh around the area around Mirpur Khas - a city which was founded by his son Ali Murad Talpur.
+Another relative, Mir Thara Khan, established the Mankani branch in southeast Sindh around Mirpur Khas - a city which was founded by his son Ali Murad Talpur.

-The Talpur brothers extended their rule over neighboring regions such as Balochistan, Kutch, and Sabzalkot, covering an area of over 100,000 square kilometers, with a population of approximately 4 million.
+The Talpur brothers extended their rule over neighbouring regions such as Balochistan, Kutch, and Sabzalkot, covering an area of over 100,000 square kilometers, with a population of approximately 4 million.
 They administered their realm by assigning jagirs to control individual land grants.
-In 1832, Afghan king Shah Shuja invaded Sindh, which the brother united against to defeat.
+In 1832, Afghan king Shah Shuja invaded Sindh, which the brothers united against to defeat.
 During their rule, Syed Ahmad Barelvi tried to garner support for a campaign against the Sikh emperor Ranjit Singh, but was perceived to be a British agent.

-Divisions among the Talpurs, such as the Khairpur chiefs request to the British to seize Karachi from the Hyderabadi chiefs, allowed the British to eventually conquer Sindh.
+Divisions among the Talpurs, such as the Khairpur chiefs' request to the British to seize Karachi from the Hyderabadi chiefs, allowed the British to eventually conquer Sindh.
 The British conquered Karachi in 1839, and with the support of Khojas and Hindus, were able to quickly advance on Hyderabad, forcing the Talpurs to pay tribute.
 Seth Naumal, a Hindu merchant, was held responsible by the Talpurs for encouraging non-Baloch tribes in lower Sindh to defect and aid the British.
-He was later granted the title Sitara-e-Hind by the British for his service to them against the Talpurs.
+Naumal was later granted the title Sitara-e-Hind by the British for his service to them against the Talpurs.